okhryapina/CalendarManual/Android/User_manual.md

 ![gif](android3.gif)

-##  An alternative way to sync the calendar
+##  An alternative way to sync the calendar:
 * open the device Calendar
 * open Settings
 * open "Manage calendars"